aymannel/leettools/README.md

 Leettools is a collection of scripts and vim configurations for setting up an ultra-light vim-based IDE.
 I use this mainly for solving leetcode.com problems in a local environment so that I have access to all my custom keybindings and VIM configurations.

 ## USAGE
-Typing the `leet` command into your terminal will create a copy of the leet environment template and open MacVim.
+Typing the `leet` command into your terminal will create a copy of the leet environment template and open MacVim with a terminal mode buffer.
 The `timeit` function from the leettools library is imported, and can be used as a decorator to time a given function.

 ```python
 @timeit